AusClimateService/AusClimateService/bias_correction_framework.md

 # Bias Correction Framework
-Bias Correction Methods and Considerations for ACS Downscaled Datasets.
+A framework of bias correction methods and considerations for downscaled datasets in ACS.

 ### Working Group on Bias Correction for ACS
 **Lead:** Justin Peter (TBC)